-The Master of Arts (MA) in Counseling with an emphasis in Rehabilitation Counseling program, also known as the Rehabilitation Counseling Program at UALR, is a fully accredited web-enhanced graduate degree program that seeks to prepare rehabilitation counseling professionals to provide direct services and resource coordination for individuals with disabilities.
+The Master of Arts (M.A.) in Counseling with an emphasis in Rehabilitation Counseling program, also known as the Rehabilitation Counseling Program at UA Little Rock, is a fully accredited web-enhanced graduate degree program that seeks to prepare rehabilitation counseling professionals to provide direct services and resource coordination for individuals with disabilities.

 - 60 hour Master’s Degree Program*